jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 Here’s what the UML class diagram might look like:
 * `ConcreteExternalFeature` is colored red, to indicate that it’s external, and you cannot modify it to make `AutoCloseable`.
 * `ExternalFeature` is an interface, and it’s also red, since it’s external. `releaseResources()` has a comment that it should always be called to release resources, but there’s no enforcement mechanism other than strongly encouraging developers to call it.
+And that documentation isn't clear.
+Is this a statement that the designer needs to release all resources from this method?
+Is it a statement that the client code must call it to release those resources?
+Is it both?
+This is one small example where documentation may not be understood as intended.
 * `ExternalFeatureProxy` implements `ExternalFeature` and delegates to its `ConcreteExternalFeature` attribute. `ExternalFeatureProxy` also implements `AutoCloseable`, which means that it must implement `close()` as well.
 Its `close()` implementation calls `releaseResources()`.
 * There’s no guarantee that `ExternalFeatureProxy` will have this amount of access to external APIs as shown.
 For example, there may not be an `ExternalFeature` interface, and `ConcreteExternalFeature` may be `final`, which can constraint what you can do.
 Other techniques may be required.
 * `Client` can now leverage try-with-resources even if `ExternalFeature` doesn’t support it.
 When leaving the try scope, `ExternalFeatureProxy`’s `close()` method will be called, which will then release the external resources via its call to `releaseResources()`.